How to Clean a Dog Potty Tray: Keep It Fresh and Odor-Free

 Using Pet-Safe Enzymatic Sprays

 Sometimes accidents can leave behind residue that’s hard to see but easy to smell.
 Pet-safe enzymatic sprays are a valuable tool for these cases.
-They break down organic matter, eliminating odors at the source rather than just covering them up.
+They break down organic matter, eliminating odors at the source rather than just masking them.
 Spritz the affected area lightly, wait the recommended time, and blot with a paper towel or cloth.
 This step is perfect for in-between deep cleanings, helping preserve a fresh bark potty environment all day long.

 Tips for Crate-Compatible Bark Potty Trays

 For pet owners using crates or enclosed spaces, cleanliness requires a bit more attention to detail.
-Limited airflow in confined areas can make odors more noticeable; therefore, it is essential to clean more frequently.
-Choose an outdoor dog potty tray with a raised base or drainage layer to avoid excess moisture pooling at the bottom.
+Limited airflow in confined areas can make odors more noticeable.
+It is essential to clean more frequently.
+Choose an outdoor dog potty tray with a raised base or a drainage layer to prevent excess moisture from pooling at the bottom.
 Wipe down any plastic or metal parts around the potty space daily, and place a thin barrier under the tray to catch spills.
 In tighter spaces, enzymatic wipes are a convenient alternative to sprays for fast cleanup.

 Weekly Deep Cleaning and Pad Rotation